brenns10/brennan.io/_drafts/whats-an-internet.md

 device it shares a link with, it simply wraps the message up in a frame, slaps the correct MAC address on it, and gives the frame to the physical layer to put those bits onto the wire.
 The other devices would receive that, and if the MAC address on the frame matched their own, they would open it up and read it.

-But, things aren't usually that simple.
-If you have multiple devices on the same link, there's no guarantee that someone else won't start sending a message at the same time you do.
-This is the multiple access problem again.
-There are a number of ways of dealing with this.
-One way is by splitting the available connection.
-For instance, if there are 5 devices on a WiFi network, each device could get 1/5 of the time to send messages.
-But, that just means that you could only use 1/5 of the available connection speed, and that's nowhere near enough for Netflix!
-We can do better!
-Usually, the strategies for solving multiple access involve a few things:
+Sadly, things aren't usually that simple.
+Since multiple devices can be connected to the same link, it'll probably happen that two of them will try to talk at the same time.
+If they do, the other devices on the link won't be able to understand either of their messages, because they'll interfere with each other.
+This is called the multiple access problem.
+A simple way to think of the multiple access problem is to imagine a small dinner party where everyone is sitting around the table talking.
+In small groups like this, only one person can talk at a time.
+The strategies we use in networks to solve this problem are remarkably similar to strategies people us in these "dinner party" situations.

-* If you hear somebody else sending a message, don't start sending your own!
-  This is called collision avoidance.
+*   The most obvious rule: if you hear that somebody else is talking, don't start talking!
+In networking, this is called collision avoidance.
-* If you are sending a message, and you hear somebody else starting to send a message, stop sending!
-Your message is probably corrupted already, so you'll need to start over anyway.
-(Although this is an obvious strategy, it's not always possible.
+*   If you are talking, and you hear somebody else starting to talk, stop talking!
+They should probably stop talking as well, and then you can figure out who should talk from there.
+(Although this makes sense as a strategy, it's not always possible.
 For instance, WiFi devices are usually not capable of sending and receiving at the same time.
 Once you start sending a message, you have no idea if someone else started sending one too.)
 This is called collision detection.
-* When you do stop due to a collision, wait a random amount of time!
-That way, there's a decent chance that you and the person you collided with will go at different times.
-This can be done in a lot of ways, and is typically referred to as random backoff.
+*   When you do "collide" with somebody in conversation, you typically wait a moment and then try again.
+In human conversation, there's usually some negotiation about who should talk first, but in networking, devices just wait a random amount of time before trying.
+That way, there's a decent chance that the two devices that colleded will go at different times.
+This is typically referred to as random backoff.
-* Finally, some link layers use acknowledgements, just little messages that say "hey, I got your message, it's all good".
+*   Finally, people frequently acknowledge that they've understood what you've said by nodding.
+Some link layers use acknowledgements just like this.
     WiFi has lots of interference, so it uses these.
 It also retransmits if there was an error in the message.
 Ethernet, on the other hand, does not (since errors are uncommon in Ethernet).

-Note that this isn't a description of any particular multiple access protocol.
+This isn't really a description of any particular multiple access protocol.
-Each link layer typically combines these elements as well as other ones in a way that can ensure that messages get across the link quickly.
-In the end though, all of these strategies can be compared to how you would engage in conversation in a large group of people (say, at a dinner party).
-If you reread the list above, you can easily see the similarities.
-This is pretty much all I want to say on the topic of multiple access.
-It's a tricky problem to solve right.
+Each link layer typically combines these elements as well as other ones in a way that can ensure that collisions will be handled and messages will get across the link quickly.

 OK, so with MAC addresses, and a properly designed multiple access protocol, the link layer is mostly complete.
 However, there are a few other issues to solve!